sjciasullo/DJVoter/README.md

 3. auth
    1. dj's can register and login
-      1. directed to a user page which shows their songs and their favorites from soundcloud
+      1. directed to a user page which shows their songs and their favorites from jamendo
       2. link to create a room?
-      3. at the user page they can edit their collection via songs from soundcloud -> their favorites or can search or can view their playlists?
+      3. at the user page they can edit their collection via songs from jamendo -> their favorites or can search or can view their playlists?
 4. views
    1. index -> djLogin which has register and sign in